 Reporting of performance is at the heart of Responsible Care®.

-The latest data set shows the improvements made up until 2015.
+The latest data set shows the improvements made up until 2016 by companies practicing Responsible Care.
 Results from the last 10 years show improvements in safety and an overall reduction of the industry’s environmental footprint.

 The safety of workers is an utmost priority for the chemical industry and the only acceptable target is zero.
 It is why safety is the number one concern ahead of all else.